zadid6pretam/iSyncTab/README.md

   - NS-PFS feature sequencing and OMT-based training.
   - Model evaluation with displayed outputs.
   - A **generalized image-tabular example** using replaceable/dummy datasets to demonstrate how users can adapt iSyncTab to their own paired image-tabular data.
-  - Example code for loading pretrained **model weights**.
+  - Example code for loading the released HAM10000 **trained model weights**.
-  - Example code for restoring a complete **training checkpoint** and resuming or evaluating a trained model.
+  - Example code for loading the public HAM10000 **reproducibility checkpoint** for model restoration, evaluation, or further experimentation.

 This notebook is intended to serve as the primary quick-start and package-usage reference for users installing iSyncTab from PyPI.